Kombucha - "The Tea of Immortality"

 The mood: Fermented foods do more than breed bacteria — they generate happiness, too.
-They balance bad bacteria in the gut and influence the release of serotonin — "The Happy Hormone" / a chemical that contribute to a person’s feelings and mood.
-Not only do the bacteria send these chemicals to the brain, they also boost a system of neurons in the gut that impact a person’s mood.
+They balance bad bacteria in the gut and influence the release of serotonin — "The Happy Hormone" / a chemical that contributes to a person’s feelings and mood.
+Not only do the bacteria send these chemicals to the brain, but they also boost a system of neurons in the gut that impact a person’s mood.

 The good bacteria are less active when there are too many bad bacteria present.

-Lifting libido: The root cause of low libido is adrenal fatigue.
+Lifting libido: The cause of low libido is adrenal fatigue.
 In today’s fast-paced world adrenal fatigue is caused mainly by stress and our poor diet.
 The adrenals are the walnut-shaped glands above your kidneys that secrete vital hormones and directly influence your energy, metabolism, sleep AND sexual organs.

 Three vital things in Kombucha that help lifting the libido:

-- The B6 vitamins help calm the mind and body (much needed if you want to get in “the mood” for love) and it boosts serotonin too.
+- The B6vitamins help calm the mind and body (much needed if you want to get in “the mood” for love) and it boosts serotonin too.

 - Probiotics help boost your energy and vitality, thus your libido.
-Consuming fermented foods and drinks along with your meals helps with digestion and assimilation of the nutrients in that meal including protein, fats, vitamins and minerals...all so important for your sexy adrenals.
+Consuming fermented foods and drinks along with your meals helps with digestion and assimilation of the nutrients in that meal including protein, fats, vitamins, and minerals...all so important for your sexy adrenals.

-Adaptogen: Another feature of Kombucha is that, biochemically speaking, it is an adaptogen.
+Adaptogen: Another feature of Kombucha is that biochemically speaking, it is an adaptogen.
 Adaptogens are substances that are both able to stimulate and inhibit the same bodily functions, depending on the actual need - adaptogens thus increasing the resilience to stress both mental and physical, as well as to infection.